Outsourcing of animation

 Outsourcing of animation has become widespread.
-Starting in the mid-1960s, the animation for many low-budget American animated productions has been done by animation studios in foreign countries such as Japan, South Korea, Taiwan, Hong Kong, Canada, Australia, the Philippines, India, and Hungary.
-This is done to lower the cost of animation production.
+Starting in the late 1950s, the animation for many low-budget American animated productions has been done by animation studios in foreign countries such as Japan, South Korea, Taiwan, China, Canada, Mexico, Spain, Argentina, Australia, the Philippines, India, and France.
+This is done to reduce the cost of animation production.

-The earliest known example of animation outsourcing is Rankin/Bass Productions.
+One of the earliest known examples of animation outsourcing in the United States was carried out by Jay Ward Productions for The Adventures of Rocky and Bullwinkle and Friends.
+Though initially envisioned as a Japanese co-production, animation for the series was done by Mexican animation studio Gamma Productions from 1959 to 1964.
+During the 1960s, Rankin/Bass Productions adopted similar practices.
 Their stop-motion Animagic productions were headed by Japanese stop-motion animator Tadahito Mochinaga at his studio, MOM Production.
 Nearly all of the Rankin/Bass' traditional animation was outsourced to at least five Japanese animation companies: MOM Production, Toei Animation, TCJ (Television Corporation of Japan), Mushi Production and Topcraft.
 Hanna-Barbera was another early example of animation outsourcing; In 1978, Taiwan's Wang Film Productions (originally known as Cuckoo's Nest Studio) was founded as an overseas facility for the studio.
 In 1988, Hanna-Barbera also started a subsidiary in the Philippines, Fil-Cartoons.

 Many entertainment giants such as The Walt Disney Company and IMAX are beginning to outsource an increasing amount of their animation production to Asian countries, particularly India, while other companies are outsourcing animation from India for commercials and computer games.
 A factor making India an outsourcing destination for animation films is its vast base of English speaking workforce.
 Animation, which requires understanding of the English language in order to lip-sync the animated media to the audio dialogue, benefits from this particular talent that the Indian workforce possesses.
 A number of animation companies in the country are also creating skilled manpower for the animation market through various training programs.